dajmcdon/jekyll-navbar/README.md

 Later it will be included at rubygems.org, just haven't done it yet.

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install jekyll-theme-bootstrap4-navbar-cdn

 ### GitHub pages

-You can use this theme if using GitHub pages (Even a local site can use GitHub pages gem).
+You can use this theme if using GitHub pages.

-Just add this line to your `_config.yml`:
+Add this line to your `_config.yml`:

 ```yaml
 remote_theme: granbom/jekyll-theme-bootstrap4-navbar-cdn